< Back to latest news & events

 November 2024

 Since the UPC Court of Appeal (UPC_CoA_335/2023) overturned 10x Genomics’ preliminary injunction against Nanostring in early 2024, the UPC has taken a fairly consistent approach to claim interpretation.
 Unlike the prevailing[1] approach taken by the EPO Boards of Appeal, the UPC always relies on the description and drawings to interpret patent claims and not merely to resolve ambiguities in certain terms.
-This has often led to narrower interpretations that might have been expected from the literal wording of the claims, particularly in cases where the description has not provided support for the broader, verbatim language.
+This has often led to the UPC interpreting claims more narrowly than might have been expected from the literal wording of the claims, particularly in cases where there was no support in the description for the broader, verbatim language.

 In SodaStream v Aarke, the UPC’s Dusseldorf local division has given us an insight into whether the prior art described in the description of the patent should influence the way patent claims are interpreted.
 Although the European Patent Convention does not make an explicit reference to the prior art in the context of claim interpretation, the court held that this does not mean that the prior art is irrelevant to the scope of the patent.
 If the patent distinguishes itself from the prior art in a particular way, an interpretation that negates that distinction must be avoided.

 The case at hand concerned a device for carbonating drinks.
-These devices work by introducing gas into a drink under high pressure.
-The gas dissolves in the drink at high pressure, but when the pressure is reduced, gas comes out of the solution as bubbles or “fizz”.
+These devices work by introducing gas into a drink under high pressures.
+The gas dissolves in the drink at high pressure, but when the pressure is reduced, gas comes out of solution as bubbles or “fizz.”

 The question of infringement turned on the interpretation of two key terms.
-The first was “flask” and the second was “substantially closed cavity”.
-The court held that, despite an upstanding flask being the sole embodiment illustrated, a claim interpretation that is supported by the description and drawing is not generally “limited by a drawing showing a specific shape of a component”.
+The first was “flask” and the second was “substantially closed cavity.”
+The court held that, despite an upstanding flask being the sole embodiment illustrated, a claim interpretation that was supported by the description and drawing was not generally “limited by a drawing showing a specific shape of a component.”
 Thus, although Aarke’s device employed a protective shroud that was lowered over a bottle, this did not distinguish it from a “flask” as defined in claim 1.

 Aarke’s argued that this interpretation would render the claim invalid because the prior art acknowledged in the patent described shields that were lowered over bottles.
 Aarke’s position was that, by acknowledging that the prior art employed shields, the patent made a distinction between shields and flasks.
 By interpreting the term “flask” to cover the shroud used in the alleged infringement, the court was also interpreting the claim to cover the shields of the prior art, rendering the claim invalid.

 The court disagreed.
 Although the patent acknowledged that the prior art disclosed shields, the patent also indicated that such shields may be lifted upwards, opening a gap through which glass particles could be released to injure the user.
-The court held that this part of the description influenced what was meant by “substantially closed cavity”.
+The court held that this part of the description of the patent influenced what was meant by “substantially closed cavity.”
 Specifically, the court held that a skilled person would understand that such a “substantially closed cavity” served to protect the user from flying glass particles in an uncontrolled manner.
-Compared to the prior art, the claim described structure avoided the possibility of a burst opening gap in the closed cavity.
-Because the alleged infringement provided such a substantially closed cavity that protected the user from flying glass particles in an uncontrolled manner, the court found Aarke’s device to infringe SodaStream’s patent.
+Compared to the prior art, the claim described a structure that avoided the possibility of a gap opening in the closed cavity.
+Because the alleged infringement provided a substantially closed cavity that protected the user from flying glass particles in an uncontrolled manner, the court found Aarke’s device to infringe SodaStream’s patent.

 Interestingly, Aarke’s defence relied solely on claim interpretation.
 Aarke did not counterclaim for invalidity.
 Had a counterclaim been made, Aarke might have been able to argue that the claim as interpreted was obvious from the prior art acknowledged in the description.
 Future litigants may be more wary of relying solely on interpretation as a defence.